Middle School Academics

 Award Winning Public Speaking Team Lacordaire Academy's Middle School Forensic team is currently ranked first in the North Jersey Junior Forensics League.
 The team was the League Champion in 2011-12 and 2012-13 and won 2nd place in 2012 and 1st place in 2013 at the annual Union Catholic High School tournament for middle schools all over New Jersey.

-Award Winning Performing Arts Program Each year our 7th and 8th graders participate in a Shakespeare competition held at Drew University and run by Shakespeare Live.
-Several of our students win awards and the school has been commended on its program and productions of The Tempest and A Comedy of Errors.
+Award Winning Performing Arts Program: Each year our 7th and 8th graders participate in a Shakespeare competition held at Drew University and run by Shakespeare Live.
+Several of our students win awards and the school has been commended on its program and productions of The A Midsummers Night's Dream and A Comedy of Errors.

 Award Winning Writing Program Grades K-8 use a process approach to teach writing.
 Lacordaire Academy was recognized as an Honor School by Creative Communications for categories of personal narratives and poetry.

-High Standardized Test Scores The most recent Terra Nova test scores for grades 1-7in 2011 met Blue Ribbon Schools academic standards.
+High Standardized Test Scores Terra Nova test scores for grades 1-7in 2011 met Blue Ribbon Schools academic standards.

-High Writing Assessment Scores In November 2011, 7th grade students scored 96.2% for the class mean on the Terra Nova Writing Assessment which means they performed better than 96% of students who took the test nationally.
+High Writing Assessment Scores In November 2012, 7th grade students scored 91% for the class mean on the Terra Nova Writing Assessment and 4th graders averaged 98%.
+No assessment was given in 2013.